stowball/Suzi/README.md

 Suzi is the starting point for all of our web projects and a culmination of 6+ years' experience in maintaining a front-end framework.

-While some of its markup patterns and styles are related to our CMS, [Cognition](http://www.cognitionecm.com), we hope Suzi is flexible enough for others to use, learn and cherry pick from.

 ### Features

 * Built in a mobile-first, responsive philosophy *(but can easily be used for fixed sites as well)*